Bald eagle: Population decline and recovery

 With regulations in place and DDT banned, the eagle population rebounded.
 The bald eagle can be found in growing concentrations throughout the United States and Canada, particularly near large bodies of water.
 In the early 1980s, the estimated total population was 100,000 individuals, with 110,000–115,000 by 1992; the U.S. state with the largest resident population is Alaska, with about 40,000–50,000, with the next highest population the Canadian province of British Columbia with 20,000–30,000 in 1992.
 Obtaining a precise count of the bald eagle population is extremely difficult.
 The most recent data submitted by individual states was in 2006, when 9789 breeding pairs were reported.
 For some time, the stronghold breeding population of bald eagles in the lower 48 states was in Florida, where over a thousand pairs have held on while populations in other states were significantly reduced by DDT use.
-Today, the contiguous state with the largest number of breeding pairs of eagles is Minnesota with an estimated 1,312 pairs, surpassing Florida's most recent count of 1,166 pairs.
+Today, the contiguous state with the largest number of breeding pairs of eagles is Minnesota, with an estimated 1,312 pairs, surpassing Florida's most recent count of 1,166 pairs.
 23, or nearly half, of the 48 contiguous states now have at least 100 breeding pairs of bald eagles.
 In Washington State, there were only 105 occupied nests in 1980.
 That number increased by about 30 per year, so that by 2005 there were 840 occupied nests.
 2005 was the last year that the Washington Department of Fish and Wildlife counted occupied nests.
 Further population increases in Washington may be limited by the availability of late winter food, particularly salmon.

 The bald eagle was officially removed from the U.S. federal government's list of endangered species on July 12, 1995, by the U.S. Fish & Wildlife Service, when it was reclassified from "endangered" to "threatened".
 On July 6, 1999, a proposal was initiated "To Remove the Bald Eagle in the Lower 48 States From the List of Endangered and Threatened Wildlife".
 It was de-listed on June 28, 2007.
-It has also been assigned a risk level of least concern category on the IUCN Red List.
-In the Exxon Valdez oil spill of 1989 an estimated 247 were killed in Prince William Sound, though the local population returned to its pre-spill level by 1995.
+It has also been assigned a risk level of "least-concern" category on the IUCN Red List.
+In the Exxon Valdez oil spill of 1989, an estimated 247 were killed in Prince William Sound, though the local population returned to its pre-spill level by 1995.
 In some areas, the increase in eagles has led to decreases in other bird populations and the eagles may be considered a pest.

 Killing permits

-In December 2016, the U.S. Fish and Wildlife Service proposed quadrupling the number of bald eagles that can be killed by the wind electric generation industry without paying a penalty to 4,200 per year.
-If issued, the permits would last 30 years, six times the current 5-year permits.
+In December 2016, the U.S. Fish and Wildlife Service proposed extending the permits issued to wind generation companies to allow them to kill up to 4,200 bald eagles per year without facing a penalty, four times the previous number.
+The permits would last 30 years, six times the previous five-year term.